The Henry Law Firm

 Your Attorney: Eric Henry

-Eric and his team proudly serve residents of Louisville and Stark County from their offices in Chagrin Falls and Cleveland.
+Eric and his team proudly serve residents of Louisville and Stark County from offices in Chagrin Falls and Cleveland.

 What Our Clients Say